Workplace Justice

 Radka Kopeček Šustrová

 Radka Šustrová, the principal investigator of this project, studied history and political science in Prague and Berlin.
-She completed her PhD in Prague in 2018.
-In her research, she focuses on the history of labour, nationalism, social justice, gender and the history of the welfare state in 20th-century central Europe.
+She completed her PhD at Charles University, Prague, in 2018.
+Her research focuses on the history of labour, nationalism, social justice, gender, and the welfare state in 20th-century Central Europe.

-Radka started as a historian of the Second World War, exploring occupied societies and the welfare state development.
-Since 2016, she substantially published also on post-war history.
+Radka initially began her career as a historian of the Second World War, studying occupied societies and the development of the welfare state.
+Since 2016, she has also significantly contributed to the field of post-war history.

-She was previously awarded the British Academy Newton International Fellowship and served as a supervisor in history at the University of Cambridge and a lecturer in social history at Charles University in Prague.
-Her dissertation, titled Nations Apart.
-Czech Nationalism and Authoritarian Welfare under Nazi Rule was published by Oxford University Press in the British Academy monograph Series in 2024.
-Her further publications include three books, several edited volumes, and articles.
+In 2019, she was awarded the British Academy Newton International Fellowship, and from 2020 to 2022, she served as a supervisor in history at the University of Cambridge and as a lecturer in social history at Charles University.
+Her dissertation, Nations Apart: Czech Nationalism and Authoritarian Welfare under Nazi Rule, was published by Oxford University Press in the British Academy Monograph Series in 2024.
+She is the author of three books, several edited volumes, and numerous articles.

 Outcomes